magsol/magsol/README.md

 </p>

 I am Shannon Quinn, currently:
- - an Associate Professor at University of Georgia, *on sabbatical*
+ - an Associate Professor at University of Georgia
- - a Solutions Architect at [Quansight](http://quansight.com/)
  - interested in anything i) 👨‍💻 open source, ii) 🐍 PyData, and iii) 🍩 donuts

 ### 🔭 What I do here...